Bolivia national football team: History

+In 2021, Bolivian Football Federation's new President, Fernando Costa Sarmiento, lamented the deteriorating condition of football in Bolivia and vowed to rebuild the country's football system.
+He accused the previous Presidents of mismanaging football as he aimed to reconstruct Bolivian football into a more professional manner.

+On 28 March 2023, Bolivia registered its first-ever away win against a World Cup team in the 21st century, a 2–1 over Saudi Arabia in Jeddah in a friendly.

 Stadium

-Bolivia plays their home matches at Estadio Hernando Siles, which has an altitude of 3637 m above sea level, making it one of the highest football stadiums in the world.
+Bolivia played their home matches at Estadio Hernando Siles, which has an altitude of 3637 m above sea level, making it one of the highest football stadiums in the world.
 Many visiting teams have protested that the altitude gives Bolivia an unfair advantage against opponents.
 On 27 May 2007, FIFA declared that no World Cup Qualifying matches could be played in stadiums above 8,200 feet (2,500 m) above sea level.
 However, FIFA raised the altitude limit to 3,000 meters a month later after negative feedback against the ban, and included a special exception for La Paz, thus allowing the stadium to continue holding World Cup qualifying matches.
 A year after the original ban, in May 2008, FIFA removed the altitude limit entirely.

+In 2024 the Bolivian Football Federation decided that from then on the home games would be played in the Estadio Municipal de El Alto, that has an altitude of 4150 m above sea level.
+The official reasoning by the coach is that it was freshly renovated and that they would play where they live.

 Team image

 Kit history

 Bolivia's first uniforms were all white.
 In the 1930 FIFA World Cup, before the match with Yugoslavia, Bolivia painted one of the letters in "Viva Uruguay" in each of the eleven starters' jerseys to please the local crowd.
 In the following game with Brazil, given the adversary also wore white, Bolivia instead borrowed Uruguay's own blue uniform to play.
 Bolivia again painted a message to the hosts in the 1945 South American Championship, with the players' jerseys reading "Viva Chile".
 In 1946, Bolivia changed their jersey colors to black and white stripes, like the colors of the Cochabamba region.
 FBF reverted to white the following year.
-In 1957, FBF decided to use one of the colors in the Flag of Bolivia.
-Given red and yellow were used by many of the other South Americans, green became the primary color, leading to the nickname "La Verde" ("The Green").
+In 1957, FBF decided to use the colors of the Flag of Bolivia.
+Given that red and yellow were used by many of the other South American national teams, green became the primary color, leading to the nickname "La Verde" ("The Green").